ajunlonglive/foxil/README.md

 ## Features

 * Simple and easy to read syntax
-* Built-in functions
+* Non-null values
-* Undefined values ​​are not allowed
+* Fast and light

 ## Examples